-Indeed, you might already be retired and wondering if there’s any way you could improve your financial situation.
-If you own your home, one option might be an equity release plan.
-These plans release capital tied up in your home to supplement your finances.
+If you own your home, one viable option to improve your finances after retirement could be an equity release plan*.
+These plans or schemes release capital that is tied up in your home to supplement your finances.

 *Plans are regulated by the government’s Financial Conduct Authority, which means advisers and product providers are obliged to adhere to published standards in terms of their knowledge and the way they run their businesses.